-Asana is a powerful project management and team tracking tools.
+Asana is a powerful project management and team tracking tool.
 Learn how to leverage this tool to manage virtual assistants in this guide!

 How to Use Asana to Delegate Tasks to Your Virtual Assistants